ONSdigital/ssdc-shared-events/README.md

 ```shell
 ./regen.sh
 ```
 This is useful for populating a new draft version for the first time, for example.
-Ensure you have updated the

 ### Regenerate specific examples
 Ensure the `CURRENT_DRAFT_VERSION` in `regen.sh` and `polish_example_json.py` is up-to-date.